Estimated read time: 3 minutes, 45 seconds

 The event kicks off at midnight on November 11 and runs for 24 hours with steep discounts on all types of products.
 Tmall, an Alibaba-owned platform, is the main driver of the event, but other platforms are starting to get in on the action.

-This year, 140,000 brands (including 60,000 international brands) will be offering discounts on Tmall.
+This year, over 200,000 brands will be offering discounts on Tmall.
 In order to compete, other platforms are working hard to attract new brands and Singles’ Day shoppers.

 What impact does it have on business?

-In 2016, Alibaba made $17.8 billion on Singles’ Day alone, and $5 billion of that was made within the first hour of the event.
-This year, they intend to break that record.
+In 2018, Alibaba sold over $30 billion worth of products within 24 hours, nearly double Black Friday and Cyber Monday combined.
 While you may be thinking, “Of course, Alibaba is making all the money—they invented the holiday,” the same principle applies to Amazon Prime Day.
 Even though Amazon hosts the event, they’re not the only business that benefits.
 We’re also seeing more and more US businesses taking advantage of this relatively new sales event.

 What does Singles’ Day mean for digital businesses?